rvennam/kube-code-camp/exercise-2/README.md

     kubectl describe service hello-world
     ```

    Take note of the "NodePort:" line, and save the port number as an environment variable.
 The port number will be just the number from this line.
+Something like `30585`.

     ```
     export NODEPORT=<your_port_here>